 Since morning work should be something students can do independently, make sure your packets cover skills students have already learned and need to be reviewed regularly.
 That is the point of a spiral review system.
 You might choose morning work that focuses on just reading or just math, but a mix of skills keeps things interesting.

-Here is an example of spiral review morning work for second grade:
+Here is an example of spiral review morning work for second grade that you can download from the Free Resource Library:

 Calendar Math Routine